qszmutni/Portfolio-GitPages/index.md

 • Designed complex gameplay system mechanics to create a simple to pick up game, yet complex enough for added gameplay depth.

-• Worked with a fully developed codebase UFE.
+• Worked with a fully developed codebase [Universal Fighting Engine](http://www.ufe3d.com/doku.php).

 • Learned the new code base and did modifications in order to implement volumetric video.